 Normally, when a Breakout Room is closed, all participants are removed from the Breakout room, and will have read-only access to the content in that room available up until they were removed.

-To enable participants to freely swap between their Breakout Room and the main meeting, select Room settings from the 3-dot menu in the top-right corner, and check Let people go back to the main meeting.
+To enable participants to freely swap between their Breakout Room and the main meeting, select the Gear icon from the menu, and check Let people return to the main meeting.

 Recording in Breakout Rooms

-Breakout Room recordings function similarly to normal meeting recordings, except that Breakout Room recordings are not automatically uploaded to Microsoft Stream, and must be manually downloaded.
-You can find these recordings in their respective meeting chats
+Breakout Room recordings function similarly to normal meeting recordings.
+Breakout Room recordings are automatically uploaded to Microsoft OneDrive.
+You can find these recordings in their respective meeting chats.

 A Breakout Room recording can be started by anyone assigned to that Breakout Room, as all participants are given the Presenter role when they are joined to a room.